-If you request the use of a school vehicle, you must present a valid driver's license to the Transportation Coordinator or Business Office forty eight (48) hours in advance of the need for the vehicle.
-You must also be eligible for coverage by the LEA's vehicle insurance.
-You may be asked to present a current driving record history.
+If you request the use of a school vehicle, you must be pre-approved by the Business Manager to drive.
+You must present a valid driver's license, 5-year driving record, and a signed copy of the School Van Policy (Appendix D) in order to be added to the school's insurance policy.
+Please submit all documentation to the Business Manager (businessoffice@latinpcs.org) at least two weeks before the requested date for use of the vehicle.
 While using a school vehicle or while using a personal vehicle in the conduct of school business, you must obey all applicable traffic rules and laws, including laws prohibiting the use of cellular phones while driving.